enkwolf/ITEE-discord-bot/README.md

 ## Commands

 Currently has only one command, `addcourse`.
-Syntax:
+Commands must start with mentioning the bot (e.g. @ITEE-bot).
+Syntax for the command itself:

     !addcourse,[role_id],[course_code],[course_name],[course_name_alt]